openfisca/openfisca-doc/openfisca-in-python/extensions.md

 # Extensions

+> Note: extensions were named reforms and the renaming has not been completed yet.

 This section explains how to write an extension in Python.

 > If you're looking how to use an existing extension with OpenFisca Web API, please read